utlib/discover-archives/docs/documentation/discover-archives-google-analytics-reports.md

 This page shares Google Analytics reports via Looker Studio for those involved with the Discover Archives service.

 The practice of generating reports began in Summer 2023.
 Past analytics are also available upon request by U of T Discover Archives staff.

 As of September 2025, Discover Archives staff can also request access to their per-repository Google Analytics data via Explore reports.
+Staff can find more details in _[Documentation for DASC Repositories: How to Use GA4 Repository Explore Reports ](https://utoronto.sharepoint.com/:w:/s/001T_UTLWebContentCreators/EQx-TQQyZlBPsK-k-GESCVgBCLFaMNar8dmwsp994dYUQg?e=t7sitX)_.

 Browse:
 * [2023 reports](discover-archives-google-analytics-reports#2023)